 Antigen presenting dendritic cells (DC) represent highly specialized immune cells with a central role in immunity and tolerance induction.
-DC sense antigens, which are taken-up, processed and presented in the context of MHC molecules to elicit antigen specific T cell responses (Zenke and Hieronymus, 2006; Seré et al., 2012).
-Specific DC subsets exist that differ in surface phenotype, function, activation state and anatomical localization.
-The main DC subsets are (i) tissue/interstitial DC in organs, now referred to as conventional or classical DC (cDC); (ii) plasmacytoid DC (pDC) in blood that represent the major producers of type 1 interferon (iii) CD8alpha DC in lymphoid tissue and (iv) Langerhans cells (LC), the cutaneous contingent of DC in epidermis.
+DC sense antigens, which are taken-up, processed and presented in the context of MHC molecules to elicit antigen specific T cell responses.
+Specific DC subsets exist that differ in surface phenotype, function, activation state and anatomical localization, including (i) classical DC type 1 and 2 (cDC1 and cDC2, respectively) in lymphoid and non-lymphoid tissues; (ii) plasmacytoid DC (pDC) in blood that represent the major producers of type 1 interferon and (iii) Langerhans cells (LC), the cutaneous contingent of DC in epidermis.

 Cell motility and cytoskeleton dynamics play a fundamental role in many biological events, including embryonic development, wound healing and immune responses, such as phagocytosis and T-cell activation.
 Regulation of actin cytoskeleton remodelling depends on the activities of several proteins that co-ordinate events, such as actin filament nucleation, elongation, capping and cross-linking, both in space and time.
 Our studies aim at unravelling molecular mechanisms underlying cytoskeleton-dependent processes and the impact of biomaterials on them.